-Good Health Systems recently implemented a new patient portal feature within its certified health IT that allows the patient to submit a request to restrict disclosures under HIPAA to his psychiatrist.
+Good Health System recently implemented a new patient portal feature within its certified health IT that allows the patient to submit a request to his psychiatrist to restrict disclosures under the Health Insurance Portability and Accountability Act (HIPAA).
 The patient logs into the portal and is provided informed consent information at a sixth-grade reading level regarding the risks and benefits of restricting certain data from being shared among his providers.
 After reviewing the information, he decides to submit an electronic request to restrict the disclosure of his depression and opioid use disorder diagnoses and associated care to the podiatrist.
 Good Health System reviews the request and grants it.